LF-digitala-kanaler/LFDS/content/components/web/navigations/tabs.md

       #### Responsive sidescroll

       If you want you can add some responsiveness to your tabs.
-With this modifier on the user will be able to sidescroll between the tabs if they don't fit on one row.
+With this modifier activated the user will be able to sidescroll between the tabs if they don't fit on one row.
 Otherwise the tabs will flow over several rows.

-      *Note: it has been suggested to make responsive sidescroll a standard feature of the component, meaning that it won't be an option to not have it turned on.*
+      *Note: it has been suggested to make responsive sidescroll a standard feature of the component, meaning that it will be always on.*

       ## Other material